 There is no centralized sewage system for all homes in Bermuda.
 All domestic properties must either have their own deep dug-in and properly approved cesspits, as far away as possible from water tanks and water lenses or, if they are close to the water table, high water mark or are within cave protection areas, then they must construct septic tanks connected either to deep sealed boreholes or sand filters.
-The Government operates a sewage receiving facility that receives excess from wastewater treatment plants.
+The Government operates a sewage receiving facility that receives septage from cesspits, septic tanks and sludge from wastewater treatment plants.
 Most hotels have their own sewage treatment plants that meet secondary or tertiary effluent quality standards.
-There are also four sewer mains that collect raw wastewater from (i) the City of Hamilton, some areas in Pembroke, Cedarbridge and from the Government Septage Facility, (ii) Corporation of St George's, (iii) Bermuda Land Development Corporation ("BLDC") at St David's, and (iv) the West End Development Corporation ("WEDCO") at Dockyard.
+There are also four sewer mains that collect raw wastewater from (i) the City of Hamilton, some areas in Pembroke, Cedarbridge and from the Government septage facility, (ii) Corporation of St George's, (iii) Bermuda Land Development Corporation at St David's, and (iv) the West End Development Corporation ("WEDCO") at Dockyard.